-Clouds and massive-scale computing infrastructures are starting to dominate computing and will likely continue to do so for the foreseeable future.
+Clouds and massive-scale computing infrastructures are dominating computing and will likely continue to do so for the foreseeable future.
 Major cloud operators are now comprising millions of cores hosting substantial fractions of corporate and government IT infrastructure.
 CCSW is the world's premier forum bringing together researchers and practitioners in all security aspects of cloud-centric and outsourced computing, including:

-Submissions due: 1 August, 2019 (midnight anywhere in the world)
+Submissions due: about a week after CCS notification deadline (11:59pm anywhere in the world)